 Who can join the choir?

 Thanet Festival Choir welcomes people of all levels of experience to come and enjoy singing.
-Some of our members are beginners, others have many years’ experience of singing in choirs, but we all love singing and do our best to support each other.
+Some of our members are beginners, others have many years’ experience of singing in choirs, but we all love singing and try to support each other.
+It helps a great deal if you can follow music, but it is possible to learn by ear with the help of rehearsal aids.
 The choir regularly sings in four or more parts, and most of the works we undertake require the ability to follow and stick to the part you’re meant to sing whilst other parts may be doing different things.
-Some musical experience is a helpful and very welcome attribute, but not a requirement.

 Have you sung in a choir at school, or in Church, and are looking to get back in to it?
 Maybe you have never sung in a choir before but always wanted to ‘give it a go’.
 Perhaps you’ve just moved to Thanet and want to meet new friends through your love of music and singing.
 Whatever your history, you can be sure of a warm welcome.